DATES 1960 - 1969

 Lulu & The Luvers

-27th September Dusty Springfield with The Echoes, Dave Berry, Episode Six, The Settlers,
+27th September Dusty Springfield with The Echoes, Dave Berry, Episode Six, The Settlers, Dave Berry, The Mindbenders, Boz & his Group, The Alan Price Set, Jeffery Lenner (compere)

-Dusty Springfield ticket
+Dusty Springfield Programme

-Dusty Springfield Programme Tour Advert Dusty Springfield Poster
+Tour Advert Dusty Springfield ticket

 September The Yardbirds, Marmalade